khazarkhorrami/VGS_alignment/README.md

 ## model

 This folder contains all the python files needed for training, validation, and testing the various model versions.
-The training and validation losses and recalls at each epoch are saved as 'valtrainloss.mat'.
+The training and validation losses as well as validation recalls at each epoch are saved as 'valtrainloss.mat'.

 ## testdata_setup